-Stakeholders are prioritised from time to time in view of the Group's roles and duties, strategic plan and business initiatives.
-The Group engages with its stakeholders to develop mutually beneficial relationships and to seek their views on its business proposals and initiatives as well as to promote sustainability in the marketplace, workplace, community and environment.
+Stakeholders are prioritised on a regular basis in light of the Group's roles and responsibilities, strategic plan and business initiatives.
+The Group works with its stakeholders to build mutually beneficial partnerships, solicit their feedback on its business plans and initiatives, and promote sustainability in the marketplace, workplace, community, and environment.

-The Group acknowledges the importance of intelligence gained from the stakeholders' insights, inquiries and continuous interest in the Group's business activities.
+The Group recognises the value of the intelligence gathered from the perspectives, questions, and ongoing interest of the stakeholders in the Group's commercial endeavours.
 The Group has identified key stakeholders that are important to our business and established various channels for communication.
-The following table provides an overview of the Group's key stakeholders, and various platforms and methods of communication are used to reach, listen and respond.
+The following table provides an overview of the Group's key stakeholders, and various platforms and methods of communication are used to reach, listen, and respond.